 3.2.3 [K.O.]
-Handling sick and injured animals \c^Q
+Handling sick and injured animals $^{ extstyle Q}$

 If necessary, rejected, aggressive, weak, sick or injured animals must be separated as soon as possible, and treated or professionally culled in accordance with animal welfare regulations.
-Appropriate accommodation facilities must be available to help animals recuperate.
+If necessary, the livestock owner must notify the veterinarian immediately.
+Accommodation for the recovery of the animals must be available.
 The bays for sick and injured animals must be equipped with dry and soft litter or pad.

-A veterinarian should be consulted if necessary, especially when indications of an infection of the entire stock are detected (e.g. increased losses) or an epidemic is suspected.
-Where necessary, the livestock owner must inform the veterinarian immediately.
+In particular, a veterinarian must be consulted especially if indications of an infection of the entire stock are detected